2025 Pittsburgh Steelers season: Week 1: at New York Jets

-This game was Aaron Rodgers, Brandin Echols and Chuck Clark's return to New York.
+This game was Aaron Rodgers, Brandin Echols, and Chuck Clark's return to New York.
 Justin Fields also faced the Steelers team he had once played for.
-On one hand, the Jets could not stop Aaron Rodgers in his Steeler debut, as he threw for 244 yards, 4 touchdowns, no interceptions, and completed 73.3% of his passes to go with his 136.7 passer rating.
-On the other hand, the Steeler defense could not stop the Jets' rushing attack, as they gave up 182 rushing yards, 107 of which came from Breece Hall, as well as 3 rushing touchdowns.
-Rodgers became the first Steelers player to throw 4 touchdowns in a game since Ben Roethlisberger did so on January 3, 2021, when the Steelers lost to the Browns, 48-37, at Acrisure Stadium, then called Heinz Field, in the 2020 Wild Card.
+On one hand, the Jets could not stop Rodgers in his Steelers debut, as he threw for 244 yards, 4 touchdowns, no interceptions, and completed 73.3% of his passes to go with his 136.7 passer rating.
+On the other hand, the defense could not stop the Jets' rushing attack, as they gave up 182 rushing yards and 3 rushing touchdowns.
+Rodgers became the first Steelers player to throw 4 touchdowns in a game since Ben Roethlisberger did so on January 3, 2021.

-With the win, the Steelers started their season 1-0.
-This was the Steelers' fifth Week 1 victory in six seasons.
-The Steelers' 34 points were the most they scored in a season opener since they scored 38 points in a 38–16 win over the Washington Redskins, now called the Washington Commanders, in 2016.